Guides

 Sometimes silicone rubber may contain fillers so that cost can be reduced and also to improve its properties.

-Silicone rubber can be found in a wide range of products for instance footwear, sportswear, undergarments, electronics, medical body implants, and also as sealants.
+Silicone rubber shows up in footwear, sportswear, undergarments, electronics, medical implants, and sealants.

 Silicone Resin